wp-plugins/iq-block-country/readme.txt

 == Changelog ==

+= 1.0.7 =
+* The plugin now detects if your IP address is blocked by MaxMind when downloading the GeoIP database and if so has an adjusted error message.

 = 1.0.6 =
 * Fixed error when not being able to download the GeoIP.dat.gz file from Maxmind it would not display the correct path.